austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 It was fun and be sure you can learn a lots from this room !

+My first ever Pentest Report or OSCP like report, truly appreciate and welcome anyone would willing to provide feedback, I wish to have better report writing skill.

+Thank you so much in advance.

 <!-- /Description -->

 <br />